Your kidneys work hard for you, day in and day out. To take good care of them, you’ll want to focus on these things that make a big difference.

 Yes to food and fitness.
 You already know that exercise and eating right help your heart and weight.
 They also help your blood pressure and your blood sugar levels.
 And that’s good for your kidneys.

 Shake the salt habit.
 Keep sodium low: no more than 2,300 milligrams a day.
 Check food labels to see how much is in a serving.
 It might be more than you think!

 Be wise about water.
 It’s good for your kidneys for you to stay hydrated.
 Drinking too much water, though, backfires.
 (Most people don’t overdo it, though.)
 How much to drink?
 One way to check is by noticing the color of your pee.
 If it’s pale yellow or clear, it’s fine.
 If it’s dark yellow, you might need more water.

 Do you drink alcohol?
 If so, have no more than one drink a day for women or two a day for men.
-A drink is 12 ounces of beer; 5 ounces of wine; or 1.5 ounces of distilled spirits, such as gin, rum, tequila, vodka, or whiskey.
+A drink is 12 ounces of beer, 5 ounces of wine, or 1.5 ounces of distilled spirits such as gin, rum, tequila, vodka, and whiskey.

 No smoking.
 There are two ways that smoking is bad news for your kidneys.
 First, it’s bad for the blood flow to your organs, including your kidneys.
 And if you take medicine to manage high blood pressure, smoking can affect those medications.
 Make it your top health priority to quit, even if it takes a couple of tries.
 Going smoke-free will help your whole body!

 Keep up with your doctor visits.
 Some of the tests that your doctor does at a checkup can show you clues about how well your kidneys are working.